ITfoxtec/FoxIDs/docs/howto-oidc-foxids.md

 It is now possible to read the `Redirect URL`, `Post logout redirect URL` and `Front channel logout URL`.

-**2 - Then go to the parallel FoxIDs track and create the down-party client**
+**2 - Then go to the parallel FoxIDs track and create the application registration client**

 The client is a confidential client using Authorization Code Flow and PKCE.

-1. Specify client name in down-party name.
+1. Specify client name in application registration name.
 2. Select allowed up-parties.
 E.g. `login` or some other up-party.
 3. Select show advanced settings.
 4. Specify redirect URI read in your up-party.